Cambodian genocide: Classicide

-The Khmer Rouge regime frequently arrested and executed anyone who it suspected of having connections with the former Cambodian government along with anyone who it suspected of having connections with foreign governments, as well as professionals, intellectuals, the Buddhist monkhood, and ethnic minorities.
+The Khmer Rouge regime frequently arrested and executed anyone whom it suspected of having connections with the former Cambodian government along with anyone whom it suspected of having connections with foreign governments, as well as professionals, intellectuals, the Buddhist monkhood, and ethnic minorities.
 Even those people who were stereotypically thought of as having intellectual qualities, such as wearing glasses or speaking multiple languages, were executed out of fear that they would rebel against the Khmer Rouge.
 As a result, Pol Pot has been described as "a genocidal tyrant" by journalists and historians such as William Branigin.
 The British sociologist Martin Shaw described the Cambodian genocide as "the purest genocide of the Cold War era".
 The attempt to purify Cambodian society along racial, social and political lines led to purges of Cambodia's previous military and political leadership, along with business leaders, journalists, students, doctors, and lawyers.
 Due to the fact that the perpetrators and the victims of the mass murder were largely members of the same ethnic group, the term autogenocide was coined to describe the unique character of the genocide.
-According to Samuel Totten, 25% of the urban Khmer population or 500,000 people perished under the rule of the Khmer Rouge, along with 16% of the rural Khmer population or 825,000 people putting the killing at a scale which is comparable to the genocide of the Roma (25% of the Roma population of Europe or 130,000 to 500 thousand people perished) and the genocide of Serbians (300 to 500 thousand Serbs) during the Holocaust drawing the comparison to genocide aforementioned.
+According to Samuel Totten, 25% of the urban Khmer population or 500,000 people perished under the rule of the Khmer Rouge, along with 16% of the rural Khmer population or 825,000 people putting the killing at a scale comparable to the genocide of the Roma (25% of the Roma population of Europe, or 130,000 to 500,000 people) and the genocide of Serbians (300,000 to 500,000 people) during the Holocaust.